nhnghia/TestGen-IFx/README.md

 Test-GenIFx
 ===========

-Test generation from IF specification for distributed testing
+Automatic test cases generation from an IF specification for distributed testing